tahaaa22/Scheduler-Algo/README.md

 5.zabbat el display output el overheat

 6.check deletes li kol el dynamic allocations

-7. update run state for all schedule algo to make multiple actions

-8. check idle varible for each processor 3a4an 8lt
+7. check idle varible for each processor 3a4an 8lt
-9. condition in the max and min to return false if all queues are empty except one or all them have same length exept one
-10. after line 9 make condition in steal and migration to stop if max or min returns false
+8. after line 9 make condition in steal and migration to stop if max or min returns false - done bs waiting to test migration
+9. debug from run to blk in sjf and edf